-In applying these preliminary truths to man, in his present dependent and related state, WE SHALL, FIRST, NOTICE THE TENDER OF HAPPINESS, MADE IN THE TEXT, TO THE VICIOUS AND UNRECENERATE.
+In applying these preliminary truths to man, in his present dependent and related state, we shall, First, notice the tender of happiness, made in the text, to the vicious and unregenerate.
 Man is born to the lofty ambition of an infinite good, and is never satisfied, never at rest, until he finds it.
 Happiness is his being's end and aim, and the pursuit of it, unless necessity intervene to prevent, will never be intermitted until he meets with something to suit and fill the immortal longings of the mind.
 Equally true is it, as we are taught both by nature and Revelation, that man is the object, not merely of the Divine regard in general terms, but of Heaven's tender and special predilection, and that to Heaven alone, in every final sense, man should look for happiness.
 Thither, for this purpose and at all times, he should feel himself hurried by a rapid and irresistible movement.

-If all that this world calls good and great, or regards as most essential, could make man happy, or give him contentment, the author of the text would certainly have been the happiest, the most contented of men.
-The son of a king swaying no common scepter, his earlier days were passed and associations formed, amid the splendor and attractions of a court.
+If all that this world calls good and great, or regards as most essential, could make man happy, or give him contentment, the author of the text would certainly have been the happiest, the most contented of men. of a king swaying no common scepter, his earlier days were passed and associations formed, amid the splendor and attractions of a court.
 Long before the lesson of the text was penned, he had been seated in regal affluence upon the throne of ancient Israel.
 All that could delight or charm-all that could amuse or interest-all that could thrill the heart with rapture, or elevate the mind with the glow of ambition-would seem to have been his.
-He had explored every accessible field of knowledge, and every region of science, then known to man. from her own lips had taught him her lessons, and even mysteries.
+He had explored every accessible field of knowledge, and every region of science, then known to man.
+Nature from her own lips had taught him her lessons, and even mysteries.
 History and study had made him familiar with the lore of the past, the wisdom of ages.